-Let’s talk today about responsibility and the messes we make.
+Let’s talk today about Responsible and the messes we make.
 Prepare to hate me.

 Okay, so maybe it wasn’t you, originally.
 Maybe it was your mother, because, after all, she birthed you.
 Unless, that is, you are one of my rare monkey-bird readers who was born from immaculate conception—for you, quit showing off and stick to the topic.
 Ahem.
 Where was I?
 Oh yes, your birth.